Capturing vertical information in radially symmetric flow using hyperbolic shallow water moment equations: Introduction

 \section{Introduction}

 The Shallow Water Equations (SWE) are a set of partial differential equations that describe fluid flows for which the horizontal length scale is much larger than the vertical length scale.
 Applications can be found in a wide range of scientific fields, such as weather forecasting \cite{weatherForecasting} and free-surface flows like tsunami modelling \cite{tsunamiHakata}.
 A crucial feature of the SWE is that the lateral velocity field is constant over the vertical position variable.
 This is a severe simplification and renders the SWE inaccurate in applications such as dam-break floods \cite{inaccuracy_dambreak} and tsunamis \cite{inaccuracy_tsunami}.
-A typical water flow situation is when the velocity at the bottom of a river is smaller than at the top because of the interaction with the bottom, e.g., caused by friction.
-Another example is a scenario in which a strong wind blows at the surface of a parcel of water, causing the top layers of the water to display different velocity fields than the water in the middle layer of the parcel.
+Consider, for example, small velocities at the bottom of a river, because of the interaction with the bottom friction.
+Another example is a large velocity just below the surface due to a strong wind blowing above the free surface.

-These applications clearly show that a more flexible system of equations is needed for the modelling of flows with a complex motion.
+These applications clearly show that a more flexible system of equations is needed for the modeling of flows with complex motion.
 For this reason, the so-called \emph{Shallow Water Moment Equations (SWME)} were derived in \cite{SWME}.
 These equations allow vertical variability in the lateral velocities.
 The SWME are obtained using the method of moments, which includes an expansion of the lateral velocity in a polynomial basis and a subsequent Galerkin projection to obtain evolution equations for the expansion coefficients.
 The new system of equations proved to be more accurate than the SWE in numerical simulations \cite{SWME}.
-The model was recently extended to the non-hydrostatic case in \cite{Scholz_submitted} and generalized to include multi-layer models similar to \cite{fernandez-nieto2016} and \cite{Garres-Diaz2023}.
+The model was recently extended to the non-hydrostatic case in \cite{scholz_dispersion_2023} and generalized to include multi-layer models \cite{Garres-Diaz2023}, similar to \cite{fernandez-nieto2016}.